Zielak/cardsGame/docs/devNotes.md

 # Development

-Install external dependencies in all packages (root project and all sub packages), and link the rest together with lerna.
+Install external dependencies in all packages (root project and all sub packages), and link the rest together with lerna:

 ```
 npm install